This post may contain affiliate links. Please read our disclosure.

 There are a few different variations for this recipe that you can try.
 Don’t be afraid to get creative!

-To give the cookies a nutty texture, try using crunchy peanut butter instead of creamy.
+- To give the cookies a nutty texture, try using crunchy peanut butter instead of creamy peanut butter.

-I recommend storing your cookies in an airtight container in the refrigerator for up to a week.
+I recommend storing these keto peanut butter cookies in an airtight container in the refrigerator for up to a week.
 They will stay fresh, soft, and delicious!

 For longer storage, you can freeze them instead and enjoy for several months.